miguelmoralh/feature-selection-benchmark/README.md

 - `logs/plots/`: Generated visualizations

 ## Paper
-- 'miguel_moral_tfg.pdf': The written paper of the study
+- 'feature_selection_benchmark.pdf': The written paper of the study
 ## Citation

 If you use this work in your research, please cite: